irybakov/smart-proxy/README.md

 # Quick Start

-First of all you chould install [Vagrant](https://www.vagrantup.com/)
+First of all you should install [Vagrant](https://www.vagrantup.com/)

 Then follow steps:
    - Download  Vagrantfile from this repo